pimcore/data-importer/doc/01_Installation.md

 ### Import Execution
 The imports are executed asynchronously in the background.
-The processing can be done via executing commands on a regular base or by utilizing symfony messenger.
+The processing can be done via executing commands on a regular basis or by utilizing symfony messenger.
 Either of the two needs to be configured.

 #### Command Based
 For command based importing, following commands need to be executed on regular base.
 The actual interval depends